Rozen-Lab/sig_attribution_paper_code/README.md

 `remotes::install_github(repo = "steverozen/mSigAct", ref = "v3.0.1-branch")`

-The PASA algorithm is implemented in the function mSigAct::PresenceAttributeSigActivity.
+The PASA algorithm is implemented in the function `mSigAct::PresenceAttributeSigActivity`.